-The first challenge/lesson begins January 6, 2019 and continues weekly with new lessons/challenges each Sunday.
-A new downloadable lesson is issued each week.
-Most weeks have a video tutorial to go along with the challenge.
+The first challenge/lesson begins January 5, 2020 and continues weekly with new lessons/challenges each Sunday.
+A new streaming video and/or downloadable lesson is issued each week.
+Most weeks have a video tutorial to accompany the challenge lesson.
 The class builds on the previous lessons so keeping up with the class is vital.
 For this reason, the 52 week challenge is divided into three sections - 26 weeks, 13 weeks, and 13 weeks.

 If you would like to explore my images visit my Smugmug site and browse the Challenge Photos gallery.